Red Tornado II

 The Earth adventurer called Adam Strange made frequent visits to the planet Rann via super-light speed transportation called the Zeta Beam.
 Strange was watched by Ulthoon of Xalthor, whose planet was due to explode.
 Ulthoon plotted to take Strange's place on the next Zeta Beam, which then stranded Strange on Xalthor.
 He jetted off the planet just before its destruction, and managed to catch another to Rann.
 He arrived to find Rann being terrorized by a deadly tornado — apparently being generated by Ulthoon and his hovercraft.
 Adam eventually deduced that Ulthoon and his flier were only illusions; it was the tornado itself that was a sentient creature.
 It was brought down by Rannian weapons and legends named him the Tornado Tyrant.
 (Mystery in Space #61)

-Ulthoon decided then to model itself on the League — literally.
+Deciding to become a hero rather than face defeat again, Ulthoon decided to model itself on the League — literally.
 Deep in space, he created his own planet, with its own Justice League.
 He was challenged by a succession of great beasts that arose from the planet which turned out to be the constructs of a second Tornado Tyrant.
 It possessed the same abilities as Ulthoon, and in the battle between illusions, the Tornado Champion (the original entity) reached out to the real Justice League to defeat his darker half.
 On Earth, Green Lantern deduced that the tornado aliens were some kind of split personality.
 He identified the Tyrant's weakness ("anti-energy") and dissipated it with a blast from his ring.
 Back on his own planet, the Tornado Champion realized that the new Tyrant was his own evil essence, somehow cleaved from him.
 The Champion finished the Tyrant for good by generating sufficient energy to teleport the him into the anti-matter universe.
-(Justice League of America v.1 #17)
+(Justice League of America v.1 #17, 193)

 The Red Tornado